Happy0/ssb-chess/README.md

 ## Chess Chat
 Type `ssb_chess_chat`

-*Note*: the content of the message is encrypted using [`sbot.private.publish`](https://ssbc.github.io/docs/scuttlebot/howto-publish-encrypted-messages.html) with an array of the IDs of the players of the game as the `recipients` parameter.
+*Note*: If this is a private message between the two players in the game, the content of the message is encrypted using [`sbot.private.publish`](https://ssbc.github.io/docs/scuttlebot/howto-publish-encrypted-messages.html) with an array of the IDs of the players of the game as the `recipients` parameter.

+If it is not a private message, it is a public message in the observer chat between spectators of the game.
+This shouldn't be displayed to the two players playing (or only displayed after the game has finished) so that the game isn't interfered with.
+Obviously a player could look at the raw feed to see what other people are saying about the game, but it's better to not make the chat easily visible.

 ### Fields
 * root - the original game invite message key.